Agriculture - Food, Health, Science, Law - Political Science - Administration, Economics - Management

 Professional integration

-The degree is designed to enable students to work in areas such as social innovation, sustainable entrepreneurship, project management or research.
+The degree is designed to enable students to work in fields such as social innovation, sustainable entrepreneurship, project management, or research.

-External partners and stakeholders also contribute to the program, allowing students to connect with business and social sectors, build a strong network, and be prepared to work with companies and institutions around the world.
-The degree program is directed toward student employability, development of specific professional skills, and academic career progression.
-The curriculum reinforces these aspects by identifying multiple career paths, aligning learning outcomes with the needs of business and civil society, and promoting the acquisition of a wide range of skills relevant to the needs of industry and society.
+External partners and stakeholders also contribute to the program, allowing students to connect with business and social sectors, build a strong network, and prepare to work with companies and institutions around the world.
+The degree program focuses on student employability, the development of specific professional skills, and academic career progression.
+The curriculum reinforces these aspects by identifying multiple career paths, aligning learning outcomes with the needs of businesses and civil society, and promoting the acquisition of a wide range of skills tailored to the needs of industry and society.

 • Sustainable development policies and communication

-• Innovation and social action, either within existing companies or through the creation of new companies (entrepreneurship)
+• Social innovation and action, either within existing companies or through the creation of new companies (entrepreneurship)

-• Managers able to deal with complex issues from a sustainability perspective and to advise the company's general management on sustainability issues
+• Managers capable of addressing complex issues from a sustainability perspective and advising senior management on sustainable development issues

 • Social Innovation Analyst

-• International consultant (for companies, government institutions or NGOs)
+• International consultant (for companies, government agencies, or NGOs)

 • Researcher